ajamess/WildlifeAI/README.md

 ## Building From Source

 Prebuilt plug‑ins are produced by the GitHub workflow, but you can build locally with Python 3.11.
+Each push to the `main` branch triggers the workflow and uploads `WildlifeAI.lrplugin.zip` as an artifact—see `docs/BUILDING.md` for download steps.

 ### Windows
 ```cmd